Creating your Odin account (Wealth managers)

 If you are not an authorised signatory and your client needs to be the signatory (eg. they’re investing in their personal name):

 - Create the account in your client’s name, ideally using their name & email address.
-Do not proceed with the FCA appropriateness assessment - your client will need to do this themselves.

 - Navigate to account settings, where you can upload KYC & AML documents on behalf of your client so that their Legal Entity is verified (reduces admin for them later on).